40 Best Help Desk Solutions in 2026: Features, Pricing, Pros & Cons

 My take on Help Scout:

-4. Missive: Best for small support teams that collaborate closely on emails and messages
+4. Missive: Best for small teams that collaborate closely on email and chat

 Missive is a team inbox built for collaboration, bringing email, SMS, and messages from channels like WhatsApp, Messenger, and Instagram into one shared workspace.